mz0121coder/carbon-offset-simulator/README.md

 This app is [hosted on Netlify](https://switch2zero-mz.netlify.app/).

-From there, you will be shown the landing page, when you can:
+From there, you will be shown the landing page, where you can:

 - Read a brief overview of the project.
 - Click on `Get started` to be directed to the simulator
 - Adjust the inputs and country selection.
-- Access the updated summary and expense table - for more then 10 months of data, click on the `Next` or `Back` buttons under the table to see the rest.
+- Access the updated summary and expense table - for more than 10 months of data, click on the `Next` or `Back` buttons under the table to see the rest.
 - View the offset chart - which compares increasing monthly carbon offsets against the benchmark for the selected country.
 - View the expenses chart - which shows maintenance, purchase and total costs over time.